joschuck/matrix-webcam/README.md

     $ python -m pip install .
     $ matrix-webcam

+Tip: Shrink your font size, it will look even more hacky

 ## Can I use this for Teams/Zoom/Skype etc.?

 ### For Windows/Mac Users